rohit12crj/Study-Notes/Terraform/notes.md

 ✅ https://youtu.be/JEDp4orr_K8?si=8IeRZlswzb5-ZlL9  --> Most Common Terraform Task Used in Real-Time ( Abhishek )

 ---
 ✅ what actually happens during terraform init internally ?
+- after changing any code inside modules we need to do init

 ---
 ✅ what does  .terraform  folder contains ?